ArnavGoel03/cse15-lab-reports/index.md

 ## 4. Running basic Commands
 - Run the basic commands such as cd, ls, cp, cat and many more to explore and play around with the variuous fucntionalties it has to offer
-- Out of these,'ls' command is used to list files and directories while the cs command is used to change the current working directory on the terminal.
-Another simple operation of copying that we use in our day to day lives is fullied in the context of files using the cp command on terminal.
+- Out of these,'ls' command is used to list files and directories while the 'cd' command is used to change the current working directory on the terminal.
+Another simple operation of copying that we use in our day to day lives is fullied in the context of files using the 'cp' command on terminal.
-- The most suprising "underdog" fucntion out of these is perhaps the cat funtion as on top of concatenation, it can also be used to view contents of a file or redirecting outputs which I was unaware of.
+- The most suprising "underdog" fucntion out of these is perhaps the 'cat' funtion as on top of concatenation, it can also be used to view contents of a file or redirecting outputs which I was unaware of.

 ![Image containing basic commads run on a terminal window along with their outputs](Running%20commands%20ss.png)